 If U-Line requires the return of original parts, we will inform you when the parts order is taken.
 This requirement will be noted on your packing list.
-A prepaid shipping label will be included with the replacement part.
-Please enclose a copy of the parts packing list and any labor claims with your return.
-Please be sure the model and serial numbers are legible on the paperwork.
+A prepaid shipping label will be emailed to you.
+Please enclose a copy of the parts packing list and be sure the model and serial numbers are legible on the paperwork.
 Tag the part with the reported defect.